bhatti/formicary/public/docs/getting_started.md

 execution specifications are defined in a job configuration.
 A job defines directed acyclic graph (DAG) of tasks for the order of execution, which can also be considered as a workflow for the execution path of tasks.
-The task defines a unit of work, which can be executing using DOCKER, KUBERNETES, HTTP, SHELL, MESSAGING or other executors.
+The task defines a unit of work, which can be executing using DOCKER, KUBERNETES, HTTP, WEBSOCKET, SHELL, MESSAGING or other executors.

 *Note:* The formicary uses a yaml based job-definition to specify the metadata and workflow of the job and an instance of job-definition called `job-execution` is created upon submitting job-request.